-Exclusive: Dutch to demand limits on Ukraine at EU summit
+Exclusive: Dutch to demand limits on Ukraine deal at EU summit

-BRUSSELS Dutch Prime Minister Mark Rutte will ask European Union leaders on Thursday to rule out financial or security guarantees for Ukraine and not to offer Ukrainians the right to live and work in the bloc, according to a document seen by Reuters.
+BRUSSELS (Reuters) - Dutch Prime Minister Mark Rutte will ask European Union leaders on Thursday to rule out Ukraine joining the bloc for now and to place clear limits on the rewards they offer Kiev under a landmark cooperation agreement, diplomatic sources told Reuters.

-Failure to meet the Dutch demands would jeopardize a landmark EU-Ukraine agreement that establishes closer political ties and envisages a gradual freeing-up of trade to bind Ukraine closer to western Europe and draw it away from Moscow's orbit.
+Failure to meet the Dutch demands would jeopardize the agreement, which establishes closer political ties and envisages a gradual freeing-up of trade to bind Ukraine closer to western Europe and draw it away from Russia's orbit.

-Rutte is trying to extract himself from a political bind after Dutch voters, concerned about the costs, rejected the so-called association agreement in a referendum in April.
+Rutte is trying to free himself from a political bind after Dutch voters, concerned about the costs, rejected the so-called association agreement in a referendum in April.
 If his demands are met, he plans to go back to his parliament to win an endorsement that would overwrite the negative vote.

+The Dutch are therefore seeking a legally binding decision by the 28 EU leaders that the association agreement is "not a stepping stone" to EU membership for Kiev, one source said.
+This is not to the liking of Poland, a key supporter of Ukraine.

+"For us it is hard to accept.
+If it were not to lead to membership at some point in the future, then why bother with all that?"
+Polish Foreign Minister Witold Waszczykowski told reporters.

 "The stakes are high," one diplomat said.
 "At the end of the day, if the association agreement is not ratified by the Dutch, it will be a defeat for Ukraine, a defeat for the EU and a victory for Russia."